Killing of Nathaniel Julies: Aftermath

 The shooting highlighted longstanding community grievances with the operation of the Eldorado Park police station.
 Violent protest action broke out, with two SAPS officers and one Municipal Police officer injured, amidst threats by the community to burn down the police station.
 A petition calling for the prosecution of those involved in the shooting was signed by over 120,000 people.
 Minister of Police Bheki Cele said that the actions of the officers implicated in Julies' death were "uncalled for".

 A tweet from American musician Solange Knowles increased awareness of the incident outside of South Africa, mentioning Julies' death along with those of Oluwatoyin Salau and of Breonna Taylor in the United States.
 Eldorado Park community members criticised the far-left Economic Freedom Fighters party for trying to politicise the event and "disrespecting" the funeral procession.

 At the time of Julies' death he was the second child to have been killed by police action in South Africa in August 2020.
 The investigative journalism organisation Viewfinder found that thirty-nine children died in SAPS custody or due to SAPS action between April 2012 and March 2018, and that very few officers were held accountable for the deaths.

+Charges

+Ndyalvane, Whiteboy and Netshiongolo were charged with "premeditated murder, defeating the ends of justice and possession of illegal ammunition".
+The trial began in October of 2022.